DrDEXT3R/DrDEXT3R.github.io/_posts/2019-08-31-creating-custom-runtime-image.md

 You can find more options <a href="https://docs.oracle.com/javase/9/tools/jlink.htm#JSWOR-GUID-CECAC52B-CFEE-46CB-8166-F17A8E9280E9" target="_blank">here</a>.

 ## Run Your App
-**Custom runtime image was generated in the same folder as the jar file**.
-Let's move this *CLP-Calculator.jar* to *"jre\bin"* and try to run our application.
+**Custom runtime image was generated in the same folder as the JAR file**.
+Let's move this *CLP-Calculator.jar* to *"jre\bin"* and try to run application.
 ```java
 java -jar CLP-Calculator.jar
 ```